-contemporary Western jurisprudence ever take such seemingly ineradicable root?
-Here and elsewhere Bianchi refers to an historical "short circuit" whereby Roman punitive slave law, brutal and merciless, conspired with a misplaced primacy of biblical retributive law (lex talionis) to give the West an "evil potion" of retributive justice (pp. 14ff; Bianchi, 1973)10.
-In this, as already indicated, Christian theological interpretations of the atonement (what the church believed the story and mission of Jesus meant) developed by Anselm and later Thomas Aquinas in the 11th and 13th centuries locked in on a punitive notion of God's justice, including a central image of God as (Hanging) Judge out of all proportion to its presence in Judeo-Christian scriptures11.
+Why then, one may ask Bianchi, did the notion and practice of "punitive justice" still so central to contemporary Western jurisprudence ever take such seemingly ineradicable root?
+Here and elsewhere Bianchi refers to an historical "short circuit" whereby Roman punitive slave law, brutal and merciless, conspired with a misplaced primacy of biblical retributive law (lex talionis) to give the West an "evil potion" of retributive justice (pp. 14ff; Bianchi, 1973)14.
+In this, as already indicated, Christian theological interpretations of the atonement (what the church believed the story and mission of Jesus meant) developed by Anselm and later Thomas Aquinas in the 11th and 13th centuries locked in on a punitive notion of God's justice, including a central image of God as (Hanging) Judge out of all proportion to its presence in Judeo-Christian scriptures15.

 There is much else of interest in the initial 48-page essay of Bianchi that makes up Chapter 1, "The Idea of Justice".
 One may quibble at times, though Bianchi makes it clear he is not a theologian!
-What he does in the subsequent chapters to apply this theory of tsedeka justice is certainly fruitful for agencies in our network actively seeking to use such principles.
-Even here sociologist Peter Cordella says in a review of the book,

-The volume under view I also strongly recommend, not so much for its conclusions with which I have some serious sociological reservations but for its bold attempt to reformulate the dominant theoretical perspective on social control (1995, p.
-20).
+What he does in the subsequent chapters to apply this theory of "tsedeka" justice is certainly fruitful for agencies in our network actively seeking to use such principles.
+Even here sociologist Peter Cordella says in a review of the book, "The volume under view I also strongly recommend, not so much for its conclusions with which I have some serious paper: The Spiritual Roots of Restorative Justice, Hadley, Michael, ed., New York, SUNY Press, 2001; in which Pierre Allard and I contributed the chapter on Christianity.
+(See also a revised version by me, published in: